raspy135/Qun-synthesizer/README.md

 C           D
 ```
 Determine master and slave devices.
 Slave device can be headless.
 Connect Master’s RX to slave’s RX, Master’s GND to slave’s GND (pin 3 to 3, pin 4 to 4).
 This will connect MIDI-IN signal between devices.
 VCC and TX are not used.
+The benefit of this method is that it's no latency, the connection is true MIDI through.
+However it will be easier to be out-of-sync state because MIDI data forwarding is relying on DAW.
 Sometimes ground-loop noise can be happened.
 This case use separated power supply.
 Connect MIDI to the master.
 Configure master device (MIDI keyboard or DAW software) to echo all received MIDI signal.
 Typically it means set the channel to recording mode.
 All DAW should have the capability.Some MIDI keyboard may not have the setting.